RTEMS/rtems-docs/README.txt

        3. Print something to the standard output device.

        4. Exit with an exit code of 0.
-This is value can be checked by the caller of this program.
+This value can be checked by the caller of this program.

-   Note, the topic items are manually number.
-This makes is easier to see which item matches the text.
+   Note, the topic items are manually numbered, which makes it easier to see which item matches the text.
 Use <> for the number and align at a position that works and makes the number as visible as possible.
-Use hanging indents if an items extends over a single line.
+Use hanging indents if an items extends past a single line.

 9. Use the RTEMS domain references for URLs and mailing lists.
 For example to insert the RTEMS developers list use: